atanaspam/team-k-project/README.md

 ---------------

 * Create scripts to populate the templates with actual data from the database
-* Refine the templates
+* Implement User Groups
-* Create population scripts for the database
+* Refine the login process
-* Start work on the report
+* Start work on the report !

 Team Members